ChrisAHolland/QUIC_Project/docs/proposal.md

 ### Analytical Approach
 Quic is described as a "multiplexed and secure general-purpose transport protocol that provides:

-*Stream multiplexing
+   * Stream multiplexing
    * Stream and connection-level flow control
    * Low-latency connection establishment
    * Connection migration and resilience to NAT rebinding

-   *  Authenticated and encrypted header and payload QUIC uses UDP as a substrate to avoid requiring changes to legacy client operating systems and middleboxes"[4].
+   * Authenticated and encrypted header and payload

+QUIC uses UDP as a substrate to avoid requiring changes to legacy client operating systems and middleboxes [4].

 ### Expected Timeline
 Week of | Deliverables
 ---|---
 Jan 27 | Project Proposal
-Feb 3 | Review current Quic implementation
-Feb 17 | Goal
+Feb 3 | Review current Quic implementation and architecture Feb 17 | Run analytical tests
-March 2 | Goal
+March 2 | Explore findings
 March 16 | Create report
 March 23 | Prepare for presentation.
 Finalize the report